IU-PR/Capstone_project/content/docs/2025/UrTraining/week1.md

 | Instagram*                  | Promotion and branding                      | Unstructured content, no real system                     |
 | YouTube                     | Tons of free content                        | Hard to personalize, difficult to discover what fits you |

+**Problem:** UGC platforms (like YouTube, Udemy, marketplaces) often face content quality issues.
+Without filters, trainers might upload irrelevant or even harmful content.
+**Validation:** Most major platforms use content filters — either automated or manual.
+A basic NLP scanner (even without ML) already helps a lot.
+Users expect to pay for actual workout programs, not junk.

+**Problem:** Fitness apps like Fitify, Nike Training Club, or MyFitnessPal often lack real customization — users manually look for plans that match their goals and level.
+**Validation:** Personalization is key to retention.
+Simplified algorithms for recommending suitable workout plans are already used successfully in health/fitness apps.
+We can apply a lightweight version based on user’s questionnaire data, even at MVP stage.

 ## Goal

 The goal of our project is to simplify trainer-side workout plan uploads while automating user-side matching of optimal training programs.